 Dandruff in dogs: Is dry skin the cause?

-If you find small white dots in your dog's fur, they are probably dandruff.
+If you find small white dots in your dog's fur, these are probably dandruff.
 However, the dead skin cells are nothing to worry about.
-There are many reasons for dandruff and many of them are completely harmless.
-What are the causes and when should you take your dog to the vet - time for an overview!
+There are numerous reasons for dandruff and many of them are completely harmless.
+What are the causes and when you should go to the vet - time for an overview!

-Tiny white dandruff on your dog's coat is perfectly normal at first.
+Tiny white scales in the fur of your four-legged friend are completely normal at first.
 Dandruff is nothing more than dead skin.
-The cells of the skin regularly regenerate and the old skin cells are shed.
-Every dog has dandruff from time to time and it usually disappears on its own.
-If your four-legged friend has dandruff, it is normal for it to disappear.
+The skin cells regularly form new ones and the old skin cells are shed.
+Every dog gets dandruff from time to time and they usually go away on their own.

-However, if your four-legged friend has particularly many or very frequent dandruff, you should start looking for the cause.
-This applies all the more if you notice other changes in your furry friend.
+However, if your four-legged friend has a particularly large number or very frequent dandruff, you should start looking for the cause.
+This is all the more true if you notice other changes in your fur nose.

 Possible causes of dandruff in dogs

-Dandruff in your dog's coat can have many causes.
-Often, external factors play a role, but sometimes also nutrition or mental stress.
-Dry skin on your dog can cause dandruff.
+Dandruff in your four-legged friend's fur can have many reasons.
+External factors often play a role, but sometimes diet or mental stress also play a role.

 Dry skin

 Dandruff usually occurs when your dog also suffers from dry skin.
-The explanation is quite simple: dry skin causes a nasty itch.
-Bello, Luna and Co scratch at the dry spots, the dead skin cells come off and end up in the fur.
+The explanation is very simple: Dry skin causes a nasty itch.
+Bello, Luna and Co scratch the dry spots, the dead skin cells come off and end up in the fur.

-Does your pet start shedding as soon as you turn up the heating in autumn?
-If you can answer "yes" to this question, your dog is probably reacting to the lack of humidity at home
+Does your darling start producing dandruff as soon as you turn on the heating in the fall?
+If you can answer this question with "yes", your dog is probably reacting to the lack of humidity at home.

-If your dog slowly loses his winter coat with the first rays of spring, dandruff can also occur.
-The skin also prepares for the change of season and sheds old cells
+If your dog slowly loses its winter coat with the first rays of spring, it can also lead to dandruff.
+The skin also prepares for the change of seasons and rejects old cells.

 New or wrong diet

 Have you tried a new food recently?
-Every food is different in composition, ingredients and nutritional values.
-If important nutrients are missing, dandruff can occur due to an undersupply.
-This is especially the case in older dogs.
+Each feed is composed differently, has different ingredients and nutritional values.
+If important nutrients are missing, dandruff can form due to an undersupply.
+This is especially the case with older dogs.

 Dandruff in puppies

-With puppies, dandruff is no cause for concern.
-The little four-legged friends are in the middle of their growth and their diet has to settle down first.
-So as long as your little family member has no other complaints, dandruff is completely normal in puppies and will disappear on its own over time.
+Dandruff is nothing to worry about in puppies.
+The little four-legged friends are in the middle of growth and the nutrition has to level off first.
+So, as long as your little family member doesn't have any other symptoms, dandruff in puppies is completely normal and will go away on its own over time.

 Too frequent or incorrect grooming

 Do you bathe your dog very often?
-Then your dog's skin and coat may simply be overstressed.
-Don't bathe your dog too often and let the coat air dry afterwards.
+Then the skin and fur of your four-legged friend may simply be overused.
+Do not bathe the fur nose too often and then let the fur air dry.
 Only use special shampoos that are suitable for dogs.
-Conventional shampoos have a different pH value, destroy the coat's natural protective function and dry out the skin.
+Conventional shampoos have a different pH value, destroying the coat's natural protective function and drying out the skin.

-Have you recently moved house?
-Or do you have new flatmates or pets?
-Psychological causes such as stress can also lead to increased dandruff.
+Have you recently moved?
+Or do you have new roommates or pets?
+Psychological causes such as stress can also lead to increased dandruff formation.

 Allergies, skin diseases, parasites

 Certain diseases or allergies also cause dandruff and dry skin.
 Mites, fleas or other uninvited guests can also be triggers.
-If you suspect this: take your pet to the vet!
+If you have such a suspicion: off to the vet!

 Dandruff and dry skin - tips and home remedies to try

-Dandruff usually occurs when your furry friend also has dry skin.
-However, you should go straight to the vet if your furry friend has other symptoms, the skin is already bleeding or bald patches have formed.
-If your pet is behaving normally except for the dandruff, try the following tips:
+Dandruff usually occurs when your fur nose also has dry skin.
+However, you should go straight to the vet if your fur nose shows other symptoms, the skin is already bleeding or bald spots have formed.
+If your darling is behaving normally except for the dandruff, try the following tips:

-Regular grooming is essential - this includes brushing the coat.
-This not only removes dandruff from the coat, but also stimulates blood circulation and accelerates cell renewal.
-Regularly brush your dog's coat during the shedding season to support the shedding process.
-Make sure the brush is soft and yielding so that you don't irritate the skin.
+Regular grooming is the A&O - this also includes brushing the fur.
+This not only removes the scales in the fur, but also stimulates blood circulation and accelerates cell renewal.
+When the coat is changing, regularly use the brush to help your four-legged friend change their coat.
+Make sure the brush is soft and gives way so you don't irritate the skin.

-Your four-legged friend will need a bath now and then.
-Don't use a conventional shampoo for your furry friend.
-It usually contains soap, perfumes and other additives and can cause irritation and allergies.
+Every now and then your four-legged friend also needs to be bathed.
+Do not use a conventional shampoo for your fur nose.
+This usually contains soap, perfumes and other additives and leads to irritation and allergies.
 Use neutral dog shampoos or our shower tabs.
-They are fragrance and odour-free and care for the coat without disturbing its natural protective function.
-With the shower tabs, the odours that your four-legged friend has collected in his coat on all his adventures will also disappear.
+They are perfume and odor-free and care for the fur without disturbing the natural protective function.
+With the Shower Tabs the smells that your four-legged friend has collected in his fur on all his adventures also disappear.

 Watch the humidity

-If you notice the dandruff problem especially in winter, the heating air is probably drying out your four-legged friend's skin.
-Set up a humidifier to prevent your pet's skin from drying out further.
-If you don't have one, place bowls of water near the heater and ventilate several times a day.
-A pleasant level of humidity is good for all the inhabitants of the house.
+If you notice the dandruff problem, especially in winter, the heating air is probably drying out the skin of your four-legged friend.
+Set up a humidifier so that your loved one's skin doesn't dry out any further.
+If you don't have one, place bowls of water near the heater and air several times a day.
+A pleasant level of humidity is also beneficial for all residents of the house.

 Care for the dog's skin

-For dry skin, special sprays can be used to moisturise your dog's skin.
-Our Skin Care Pro spray is ideal for dry and flaky skin.
-Due to the natural ingredients, there is no further irritation of the skin and with the spray head you can even get through the fluffiest fur.
-Provide your four-legged friend's dry skin with sufficient moisture and care.
-No more itching!
+For dry skin, special sprays are suitable for moisturizing your dog's skin.
+Our Skin Care Pro Spray against dry and scaly skin is ideal here.
+Due to the natural ingredients, there is no further irritation of the skin and with the spray head you can get through even the fluffiest of fur.
+Provide the dry skin of your four-legged friend with sufficient moisture and care.
+Goodbye itching!

-Do you suspect an allergy is the cause of dandruff?
-Then rinse your cat's paws briefly with clean water after walking.
-This will prevent certain grasses or pollen from being carried into the dog's basket.
-You can read more about what to look out for if you suspect an allergy in our related blog post "Allergies in dogs".
+Do you suspect an allergy as the cause of the dandruff?
+Then rinse the paws of your fur nose with clear water after the walk.
+In this way you avoid that certain grasses or pollen are dragged into the dog basket.
+You can find out what to look out for if you suspect an allergy in our related blog post “allergies in dogs” read.

 My dog has dandruff - do I need to go to the vet?

-As you can see, the dandruff on your four-legged friend can have many different causes.
-Fortunately, most of them are harmless and disappear quickly.
-So if your pet only has dandruff now and then, there's no need to panic.
+As you can see, the dandruff on your four-legged friend can have many different reasons.
+Fortunately, most of these are harmless and disappear quickly.
+So if your darling only has dandruff every now and then, there is no reason to panic.
 Try our tips and the dandruff will soon be forgotten.

-However, if you notice the following symptoms or behaviour in your furry friend, you should make an appointment with the doctor as soon as possible:
+However, if you notice the following symptoms or behavior with your fur nose, you should make an appointment with the uncle doctor as soon as possible:

-• Your dog regularly has a lot of dandruff
+- Your dog regularly has a lot of scales

-• The skin is bloody or has formed scabs
+- The skin is bloody or has a scab on it

 Dandruff and dry skin - usually nothing to worry about

-In summary: There are a variety of possible causes for dry skin or dandruff in your dog and most of them are harmless too.
+In summary: There are a variety of possible causes for dry skin or dandruff on your dog and most of them are harmless.
 So there's no need to panic if you come across some dandruff.
-However, keep a close eye on your dog - if you notice any other behavioural changes, you should go to the vet.
+However, keep a close eye on your dog - if you notice any other behavioral changes, you should go to the vet.